bitrix24/b24restdocs/api-reference/lists/sections/lists-section-add.md

 >
 > Who can execute the method: any user

 The method `lists.section.add` creates a list section.
-If the section is created successfully, the response is `true`; otherwise, it returns *Exception*.
+If the section is created successfully, the response is `true`, otherwise *Exception*.

 ## Parameters